What is a Tax Levy?

 What the Notice of Intent to Levy Means and How Long You Have to Respond

 This notice is informing that your property is about to be seized by the IRS.
-The IRS can levy your bank account, wages, or other property and apply the funds to the debt you owe the IRS.
+The IRS can levy your bank account, wages, or other property and apply the funds to the back taxes you owe the IRS.

 You have 30 days to request a CDP hearing in writing.
-The IRS won’t levy your assets during these 30 days unless one of the following exceptions applies:
+The back taxes IRS won’t levy your assets during these 30 days unless one of the following exceptions applies:

 - The tax collection is in jeopardy.